 If you’ve realized that you or someone you love has a drinking problem, you may be afraid to move forward toward recovery for a variety of reasons.
 How much does alcohol rehab cost?
-How can you find an alcohol addiction treatment program that’s affordable for you?
+How can you find alcohol addiction rehab that’s affordable for you?

 Paying for Rehab

 It might seem overwhelming at first, but if you take a deep breath and focus on handling one step at a time, you’ll quickly see that there is plenty of help available.
 You’re currently in a dark place, but you’re not alone.
-According to statistics, more than 15.1 million American adults were suffering from alcohol use disorder (AUD) in 2015.
+According to statistics, more than 15.1 million American adults were suffering from alcohol use disorder (AUD) in 2015 alone.
+Since then, the situation has only gotten worse.

 AUD is common in both men and women.
 Factors that can lead to the disorder include: